andrewjahn/AndysBrainBook/docs/OpenScience/OS/MRIQC.rst

 For the plots in the functional reports, I'd highly recommend examining the *fMRI summary plot* to assess the motion across the functional acquisition period.

 The group HTML reports will take the values from the *Extracted Image Quality Metrics (IQMs)* in the participant HTML files and plot them together.
 This provides a wonderful visualization of your data, based on various diagnostics.
-Since we only have one participant, the group reports aren't particularily meaningful, but with a dataset set containing many subjects you can visually inspect for outliers.
+Since we only have one participant, the group reports aren't particularly meaningful, but with a dataset set containing many subjects you can visually inspect for outliers.
 In addition to the HTML reports, there are also corresponding .tsv files that contain the diagnostics, which are tremendously useful for excluding data (e.g. specific subject runs) based on a-priori criteria.

 For additional information on the many diagnostics MRIQC provides, check out their documentation `here <https://mriqc.readthedocs.io/en/stable/measures.html>`__.

 Final Thoughts
 **************

 In this tutorial we went over how to set up and run MRIQC on a BIDS dataset containing one subject.
 The purpose was to become familiar with how to run the software and assess the QA reports.
 If you found this useful and would like to apply MRIQC to your own data, you may want to include additional features in the script, or make your own.
-Since this tutorial was an extrememly simplified implentation of MRIQC, you may encounter issues when running it on your own data.
+Since this tutorial was an extremely simplified implementation of MRIQC, you may encounter issues when running it on your own data.
 Fear not, you can post your questions/issues on `NeuroStars <https://neurostars.org/>`__ or MRIQC's `github page <https://github.com/poldracklab/mriqc/issues>`__

 Additional MRIQC links
 **********************